In California, the crime of hit-and-run can be charged as a misdemeanor or a felony under one of two statutes.

 - Second, California Vehicle Code section 20002 sets out the punishments for hit and run when only property damage occurs.

 In many hit and run cases, a witness at the scene will write down the tag number of the vehicle that leaves the scene.
 Law enforcement officers will then visit the home or business of the registered owner of the vehicle in hopes of getting a confession.
 In many of these cases, the investigating officer knows that without a confession, there is no way to make an arrest.

 Your attorney can help you assert your right to remain silent and your right to have an attorney represent you making it less likely the police will come knocking on your door.

 Many of these cases also involve a lawsuit by a personal injury attorney on behalf of the owner of the property damaged or the person injured.
 If your insurance is not sufficient to cover the amount awarded during the lawsuit then the alleged victim can come after your personal assets.
 Your criminal defense attorney can also help you deal with your insurance company.

-If you were involved in a hit-and-run crash or if you are the owner of a vehicle involved in a hit-and-run crash in San Francisco, or anywhere in the greater San Francsico Bay Area, then contact an attorney at Ticket Crushers.
+If you were involved in a hit-and-run crash or if you are the owner of a vehicle involved in a hit-and-run crash in the San Francsico Bay Area or Southern California, then contact an attorney at Ticket Crushers.
 We can help you assert your right to remain silent so that you do not incriminate yourself and your right to counsel.
 We can help you at each stage of the case.

 If you were charged with either the felony or misdemeanor version of hit and run, then contact an experienced criminal defense attorney at our law firm.
 We represent clients charged with traffic crimes under CVC 20001 or 20002.
 Call 1 (866) 842-5384 today to speak to an experienced criminal defense attorney.